opendevstack/ods-quickstarters/e2e-cypress/files/README.md

 ### Local development

 Run `npm run watch` to develop the e2e test.
 The tests will automatically rebuild and run, if you change any of the source files.
 The test will run against a local instance of the front end, e.g. `localhost:4200`.
-This destination is configurable in `cypress.json`.
+This destination is configurable in the different `cypress-<stage>.json` files.
 Provide credentials for a test user by defining them in a file called `secrets.json` inside the base directory.
 This file should have the following format:
   {
     "e2e": {
       "testUserName": "User Name",